cosmos72/stmx/README.md

              ;; ...
             )))

-  Note: on some Common Lisp implementations, `slot-value` and `(setf slot-value)` are known to ignore the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kinds of bugs on transactional classes.
+  Note: on some Common Lisp implementations, slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kinds of errors on transactional classes.
-  To avoid hard-to-debug problems, always use accessors to read and write the slots of transactional classes.
+  For this reason, it is recommended to use `slot-value` to read and write the slots of transactional classes or, even better, to use a macro that can be defined to either use `slot-value` or slot accessors.

 - `TRANSACTION` declares that a method or function is an atomic